cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Fiber Part (PDF 3).md

 ## Chromatic Dispersion
 **Fiber monomodal** = transmit a single-color
 **Fiber multimodal** = transmit multi-color
-By reflecting on the glass.
 Thanks to the glass reflection allow signal to propagate in to the fiber.

 ![[Network Infrastructures/images/74.png]]
 smaller diameter: more fast is the signal.